DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 *producesortedtablist* -Produce list of notes in format string+fret, in the right playing order.
 Example: "D7" - this is: string D fret 7 .
 An example is: ['D7', 'D9', 'G7', 'B10', 'B10', 'B12', 'B12']

-*converttonotes*  - Converts the "sorted tab list" output of the function "producesortedtablist" into a string of notes in standard format comma separated: "A,B,D,A,A,B,B,B,E,D,B,G,E,B,Gb"
+*converttonotes*  - Converts the "sorted tab list" output of the function "producesortedtablist" into a string of notes, in standard format, comma separated: "A,B,D,A,A,B,B,B,E,D,B,G,E,B,Gb".
+Note Octave information is not included, but it is included in function *converttomusic21*

 *converttomusic21* - Produce a string, comma separated, in the Music21 (MIT magic musical library) Tiny Notation Format.
 As ASCII Tabs normally do not have info  about the duration, it is converted by default in 4/4 format.

-Example outout below:
+Example outout:
 "a4 b4 d4 a4 a4 b'4 b'4 b'4 e'4 d4 b4 g4 e4 b4 f#4"
 These string can then be imported into Musc21 which is a powerful music library and will allow us to do a lot of analysis.